hilalturkaslan/Ai_cs/README.md

-ai app is for done ai sample study case
+ai app is a for done ai sample study case